Breaking Down Nacha’s New Risk Management Rules for ODFIs and RDFIs

 For ODFIs

-ODFIs must review their processes for screening outbound ACH originations and determine whether their controls are adequate to identify and stop Entries that may have originated under False Pretenses, as well as other fraud scenarios.
+ODFIs must review their processes for screening outbound ACH originations and determine whether their controls are adequate to identify and reduce the successful incidences of Entries that may have originated under false pretenses, as well as other fraud scenarios.
 A key aspect of compliance for ODFIs is determining which transactions and activities pose the highest risk, and establishing baselines for transaction activity to identify unusual or anomalous activity.
-The responsibility to monitor originated transactions extends to all origination activity, including that of Originators and Third-Party Senders.
-This means that the ODFI is also responsible for ensuring its Originators’ and Third-Party Senders’ compliance with these Rules.
-The ODFI should also communicate any expectations it has, above and beyond the Rules, to these parties.
+The ODFI role extends to all origination activity, including that of its Originators and Third-Party Senders, and the controls they have in place.
+This means that the ODFI is also responsible for ensuring its Originators’ and Third-Party Senders’ compliancewith these Rules The ODFI should also communicate any expectations it has, above and beyond the Rules, to these parties.

-Originators and Third-Party Senders should establish risk-based processes reasonably designed to identify potential fraud scenarios, to stop these transactions before they are submitted to the ACH Network.
+Originators and Third-Party Senders should establish risk-based processes reasonably designed to identify potential fraud scenarios.
 Understanding the degree of risk associated with originating Entries, as well as establishing a baseline for normal activity, is a critical part of the process.
 In addition, control processes should be formalized and account for any potential area of risk.
 Originators and Third-Party Senders must also comply with any requirements imposed by their ODFI.

 For RDFIs